Why Long Island Has So Many Volunteer Fire Departments

 • Volunteer departments are not informal or unregulated

-• Fire districts are not the same as towns or villages
+• Fire districts are not the same as towns, villages, or school districts

-These misunderstandings are common among new residents and those relocating from cities with centralized fire services.
+These misunderstandings are especially common among new residents and people relocating from places with centralized city fire departments.

 In Summary